 "We set up tables and load the boxes of food up and down the stairs.
 We don't mess around.
+We

+Moving?
+Send the attached label with your correction to:

-We can usually unload the semi-truck in less than an hour," he said.
+Circulation Manager, 5550 Prairie Stone Pkwy, Hottman Estates, IL 60192 less than an hour," he said.
 "It's our workout.
-We are lifting, twisting and turning.
-We always enjoy it."
-At Christmastime, the crew helps distribute bags of toys to families.
+We are lifting, twisting

+Continued on page 9

-"We have lifters who have moved out of Macomb who come back to Continued on page 9
+distribute bags of toys to families "We have lifters who have moved out of Macomb who come back to

+At Christmastime, the crew helps

+and turning.
+We always enjoy it.